NSHipster/articles/2014-06-16-clang-diagnostics.md

 > Again, and this cannot be stressed enough, Clang is right at least 99% of the time.
 Actually fixing an analyzer warning is _strongly_ preferred to ignoring it.
 Use `#pragma clang diagnostic ignored` as a method of last resort.

-The problem is that given a warning string, it is _very_ difficult to determine what its corresponding warning flag is.
-Unless a random Stack Overflow question pops up for the given error string, you're pretty much out of luck.

-So this week, as a public service, we've compiled a (mostly) comprehensive list of Clang warning strings and their associated flags:
+This week, as a public service, we've compiled a (mostly) comprehensive list of Clang warning strings and their associated flags:

 > Like our article on [NSError](http://nshipster.com/nserror/), this is more of an article for future reference than a formal explanation.
 Keep this page bookmarked for the next time that you happen to run into this situation.